navi-is-hardworking/NaviDiscordBot/README.md

 You can add multiple channels to the bot but the bot will share the same context across all of them.
 If you want them to have different context you will need to add another bot in the UI.
 The UI name does not affect the AI.

 ## Note
-I keep adding settings and i'm getting tired of updating the readme.
-I will update the tooltips in the UI to make them explain what they do okay.
+I keep adding settings and I'm getting tired of updating the readme.
+I will update the tooltips in the UI to make them explain what they do.

 <!-- </div> -->